Difference Between Virtual Assistant & Executive Assistant

 Executive assistants, by contrast, generally focus on a single organization and develop an in-depth understanding of internal operations.

-The difference between virtual assistant and executive assistants also lies in the broader capabilities some virtual assistants can provide, akin to traditional EAs.
+The difference between a virtual assistant and an executive assistant also lies in the broader capabilities some virtual assistants can provide, akin to traditional EAs.

 Virtual assistants use cloud-based systems and online resources to deliver their tasks efficiently, which is crucial in today’s tech-driven world.